Adonis Medina: Kia Tigers

 On December 6, 2022, Medina signed a minor league deal with the Milwaukee Brewers organization.
 He was released on December 15, to formally sign overseas.

 On December 11, 2022, Medina agreed to a contract with the Kia Tigers of the KBO League.
 Medina made 12 starts for Kia in 2023, but struggled to a 2–6 record and 6.05 ERA with 36 strikeouts in 58 innings pitched.
 On July 4, 2023, he was released by the Tigers following the signing of Mario Sanchez.

 Washington Nationals

 On February 2, 2024, Medina signed a minor league contract with the Washington Nationals.
 In 49 relief appearances for the Triple-A Rochester Red Wings, he compiled an 8–3 record, 3.76 ERA, and 60 strikeouts across 64 2/3 innings pitched.
 Medina elected free agency on November 4.

 Seattle Mariners

 On November 18, 2024, Medina signed a minor league contract with the Seattle Mariners.
-In 27 appearances for the Triple-A Tacoma Rainiers, he logged a 3-2 record and 5.03 ERA with 26 strikeouts over 34 innings of work.
+In 27 appearances for the Triple-A Tacoma Rainiers, he logged a 3–2 record and 5.03 ERA with 26 strikeouts over 34 innings of work.
 Medina was released by the Mariners organization on June 23, 2025.

 Philadelphia Phillies (second stint)

 On July 4, 2025, Medina signed a minor league contract with the Philadelphia Phillies.
-He elected free agency on November 6.
+He made 10 appearances (seven starts) for the Triple-A Lehigh Valley IronPigs, posting an 0–3 record and 3.41 ERA with 29 strikeouts across 31 2/3 innings pitched.
+Medina elected free agency following the season on November 6.

+Toros de Tijuana

+On May 3, 2026, Medina signed with the Toros de Tijuana of the Mexican League.